itachi880/react-data-stores/README.md

   - **Parameters:**
     - `initialState`: An object representing the initial state of the store.
-      > the data my be some thing other than object

 - **Methods:**
   - `getState()`: Returns the current state of the store.
-  - `setState(newState)`: Updates the state with the provided new values.
+  - `setState(newState,overwrite?)`: Updates the state with the provided new values.
   - `subscribe(listener)`: Adds a listener function that will be called whenever the state changes.
 Returns an unsubscribe function.

 ### `createStore`